Step 1: File a complaint

 Submitting a Complaint Online

-You use the ARB’s public online filing system called ePortal to file a complaint, manage, and view the status of your complaint, access hearing information, request a postponement, submit a withdrawal, and access previous ARB decisions.
-The ePortal is open 24 hours a day, 7 days a week.
+Use the ePortal to file a complaint, manage and view the status of your complaint, access hearing information, request a postponement, submit a withdrawal, and access previous ARB decisions.
+The ePortal is open 24/7.
 Payments for filing fees are accepted online.
-You will be asked to estimate the amount of time you expect to take to present your evidence and argument.
-The ePortal cannot be used for filing a complaint regarding local improvement or brownfield property exemptions and deferrals, which must be submitted in person or by mail (see below).
+You will need to estimate how much time you need to present your evidence and argument.

 Submitting a Complaint in Person/By Mail

-To file by paper, you must include a completed the ARB Complaint Form - Fillable PDF, the correct filing fee, and a copy of your assessment notice.
-Complaints cannot be faxed or emailed.
-Acceptable payment methods are cash, or cheque or money order payable to “The City of Calgary”.
-A complaint regarding a local improvement assessment can only be filed in person or by mail.
-As there is no City Bylaw regarding brownfield property exemptions and deferrals, the ARB cannot hear complaints regarding matters 11 to 13 on the Complaint Form.
+To file by paper, you must include a completed ARB Complaint Form - Fillable PDF (download and open in desktop PDF reader), the correct filing fee, and a copy of your assessment notice.
+Complaint Forms can’t be faxed or emailed.
+Acceptable payment methods are cash, cheque, or bank draft payable to “The City of Calgary.”

 Filing Fees

-Your filing fee is indicated on your Assessment Notice.
-The filing fee for residential properties with 3 or fewer dwellings, and farm land is $50.
-A residential condominium unit is considered a single residential property.
-The filing fee for residential properties with 4 or more dwellings and all non-residential properties is $650.
-See Bylaw 44M2019 for details.
+Your filing fee is shown on your Assessment Notice.
+The fee for residential properties with 3 or fewer dwellings and farm land is $50 (reduced to $40 if received before January 31).
+A residential condominium is considered a single residential property.
+The fee for residential properties with 4 or more dwellings and all non-residential properties is $650.

 Filing fees are charged and payable for each roll number.
-The filing fee will be refunded if your assessment is reduced by the ARB or by reaching a settlement with the ATBU.
+The fee will be refunded if your appeal is successful or if you reach a settlement with the Assessment & Tax Business Unit.